 - Chase Freedom Card – This card earns URs.
 I probably should have waited on this card since it didn’t have a high bonus, but I liked that it offered 5% cash back on certain purchases each quarter with no annual fee and seemed like a good card to keep long-term.

-- Capital One Spark Cash Back Rewards Card – This card had a nice cash bonus and a waived annual fee.
+- Capital One Spark Business Cash Card – This card had a $500 cash bonus and a waived annual fee.
 However, I should have applied for the Chase Ink Preferred Business Card (CIP) instead.
 I was initially scared off by the annual fee and at the time I didn’t realize that I could have cashed-out the bonus.
 Even with paying the fee, the bonus would have been higher than the Spark.
-I should have applied for the CIP before any other cards.
+If I could go back in time, I would apply for the CIP before any other cards.

 - Barclay Arrival+ Card – I used the bonus miles from this card to fund a Disney Savings Account.
 Sadly, this program ended.
 My funds were converted into a Disney Gift Card.
 Bonus miles earned from this card can be used toward park tickets if they are purchased from certain travel agencies.
 Or, they can be used for other travel expenses.